~ The Ebenezer Foundry of

 Hollowing both hands to catch and clutch the crumbs.

-I may not live to hear another
+I may not live to hear another voice,

 Elliott, of power to penetrate as thine,